emilbayes/kMeans.js/README.md

-Javascript implementation of the k-means algorithm, for node.js and the browser
+Simple Javascript implementation of the k-means algorithm, for node.js and the browser
 ===============================================================================

+##Installation

+    npm install kmeans

 ##Example (JS)